 It’s 2017.
 3D is still a novelty at the cinema.
 As they exit the cinema, film-goers everywhere mourn as they try and adjust to the clear light of day after watching fog: blue fog, orange fog, hyperreal holographic fog and some gratuitous mud-covered nudity without direct fog, but with Jared Leto swanning around with foggy eyes.

-In 2017 here at Scorkle Media we want to question the opinions that this movie has strong female characters.
-Face it twitterverse, this is still a movie with male protagonists and abundant evidence of the the male gaze.
+In 2017 here at Scorkle Media we want to question the conclusion of some critics that this movie has strong female characters.
+Strong physically but with no agency?
+Face it twitterverse, this is still a movie with male protagonists and abundant evidence of the male gaze.